-The Child Benefit Service (CBS) is used to verify existence, residency and responsibility of all children.
-DWP have an agreement with HMRC which allows certain staff to have access to CBS.
+The Child Benefit Service (CBS) is used to verify existence, residency and responsibility for all children.
+DWP has an agreement with HMRC which allows certain staff to have access to CBS.

-The Life Event Portal can also be used to verify child details before a claim to Child Benefit is made.
+The Life Events Verification Portal can also be used to verify child details before a claim to Child Benefit is made.